metin/ProAngularJS-Repo/README.md

 114-service-injector-get: Illustrates how to obtain and feed the dependencies into a function so that it can be called programmatically.

 115-service-injector-invoke: Illustrates how to use the $injector.invoke method to invoke a function programmatically passing the dependendencies and arguments.

+116-hello-unit-testing: Illustrates how to test a simple controller with Jasmine and Karma.

+117-unit-test-mock-http: Illustrates how to configure the $httpBackend mock object to mock $http requests.

+118-unit-test-mock-interval-timeout: Illustrates how to leverage $interval and $timeout mock objects to trigger the callback actions associated to $interval and $timeout.

+119-unit-test-mock-log: Illustrates how to use the $log mock object to check that the application is correctly logging messages.

+120-unit-test-filter: Illustrates how to unit test a filter.

+121-unit-test-directive: Illustreates how to unit test a directive.
+Note that in this example we cannot apply the directive to the result of the $http.get because $http.get returns a promise and not the actual data. because of that, when the directive is executed, $scope.products is always undefined.
+Thus, in the example an static array is defined.